 The metatarsals are the long bones in the foot which connect the tarsal bones in the ankle to the phalanges bones of the toes.

 A metatarsal stress fracture is most likely to will involve the second, third or fourth metatarsal bones.
-Stress fractures to these bones are the second most common location for a stress fracture in sport, after tibia stress fracture (shin).
+They are the second most common location for a stress fracture in sport, after tibia stress fracture (shin).

-- They are common in army recruits (often called a march fracture), runners, ballet dancers, and gymnasts.
+- Overuse!
+They are common in army recruits (often called a march fracture), runners, ballet dancers, and gymnasts.
 Repetitive strain on the bone eventually results in a stress fracture.

 Metatarsal stress fracture treatment